OCP-on-NERC/ope-tests/README.md

 3. Run the test script.

     Use the `create_notebooks.sh` script to run the test.
 You will need to specify the total number of notebooks to create, the batch size for concurrent requests, and your username.
-You can optionally provide a name for the test run with the `-n` option; if not, one will be generated for you.
+You can optionally provide a name for the test run with the `-t` option; if not, one will be generated for you.

     For example, to create 100 notebooks in batches of 10 at a time: